Witiko/jBus/README.md

   2. _Isn't this essentially what [Storage Events][] are for?_

     Not quite.
 While it is true that you can store data in the [`localStorage`][localStorage] and [`sessionStorage`][sessionStorage] objects and any listening script will be notified about your changes, you can only store textual data, while jBus allows you to pass around any kind of data including functions.

     Not to mention that the [`localStorage`][localStorage] and [`sessionStorage`][sessionStorage] objects are designed to store, rather than post data.
+Admittably, this is partially mitigated by the temporary nature of the [`sessionStorage`][sessionStorage] object.

     Last, but not least, jBus allows you to [scope](docs/examples.md#scoping) your messages, while there can only be one, global instance of the [`localStorage`][localStorage] and [`sessionStorage`][sessionStorage] objects, and you can build chains of [dependencies](docs/examples.md#dependencies) between individual jBus nodes.

 [localStorage]: http://www.w3.org/TR/webstorage/#the-localstorage-attribute "Web Storage"
 [sessionStorage]: http://www.w3.org/TR/webstorage/#the-sessionstorage-attribute "Web Storage"